 The goals of PACT (the Police Action Counseling Team), a partnership between MGH Chelsea and the Chelsea Police Department, are to facilitate the healing process and to strengthen the resiliency of children.
 Clinical social workers from MGH Chelsea are on call 24 hours a day, seven days a week for immediate, on-the-scene response to 911 calls of potential domestic violence when children are present.
 Once police officers establish physical safety, the social workers provide on-site, developmentally appropriate interventions and psycho-education to help children express their feelings and concerns, through outlets such as drawing and the use of puppets, to manage symptoms of trauma.
 The team assists child victims and their families in finding constructive means to reestablish stability after a traumatic event.
 In addition to direct services, PACT provides training to MGH psychology and social work interns, MGH psychiatry residents, and Harvard Medical School students, also offering them opportunities to ride with police officers as part of their training experience.

 - Chelsea police officers collaborated with PACT clinicians on 45 cases regarding 56 children, of which 94% were exposed to violence in the community.
-9% of these children were injured in the incident and all of these children received medical care.
+Nine percent of these children were injured in the incident, and all of these children received medical care.

-- Among these cases, 56 percent had reports of suspected abuse or neglect (51-A’s) (89% filed by police); 50% of cases were directly related to domestic violence and 44% of cases had a history of domestic violence; 29% of cases had an emergency restraining order obtained.
+- Among these cases, 56 percent had reports of suspected abuse or neglect (51-A’s) (89 percent filed by police); 50 percent of cases were directly related to domestic violence and 44 percent of cases had a history of domestic violence; 29 percent of cases had an emergency restraining order obtained.

-- Of the PACT cases, 61% of these contacts were face-to-face; 47% of contacts resulted in Safety Planning; 10 of these contacts resulted in re-training of police.
+- Of the PACT cases, 61 percent of these contacts were face-to-face; 47 percent of contacts resulted in Safety Planning; 10 of these contacts resulted in re-training of police.

-- 56 referrals were made to families: 38% of cases were referred to HAVEN services and 56% were made to mental health services.
+- 56 referrals were made to families: 38 percent of cases were referred to HAVEN services, and 56 percent were made to mental health services.

 - PACT participated in monthly CASA DIVERT meetings, in ongoing DCF Domestic Violence Case Reviews, and in training of Harvard Medical Students who rotate through CHC Pediatrics Department, orienting them to PACT, bringing them to a case review meeting at the police station, and arranging for a police ride along.

-- PACT trained three new police officers who joined the CPD in Child Development-Community Policing principals and how to access PACT services.
+- PACT trained three new police officers who joined the CPD in Child Development-Community Policing Principles and how to access PACT services.

 Phone: 617 887-3789